Modify One Cluster from One Project Deprecated

 PATCH /api/atlas/v2/groups/{groupId}/clusters/{clusterName}

-atlas api updateCluster --help
+atlas api clusters updateCluster --help

 import (